Alzheimer’s WA has over 35 years experience in providing dementia specialist education to the Western Australian health care community.

-At Alzheimer’s WA our highly professional educators are all qualified with a minimum of workplace training and assessment (TAE 40110 Certificate IV) and have vast and varied experience in providing support to people living with dementia and their families in both community, hospital and residential settings.
+At Alzheimer’s WA our highly professional educators are all qualified with a minimum of (TAE40116) Certificate IV in Training and Assessment or equivalent and have vast and varied experience in providing support to people living with dementia and their families in both community, hospital and residential settings.

 Our educators are passionate about improving the standard of dementia knowledge in the care arena.
 The contemporary industry skills of our educators enables them to offer positive and engaging learning experiences with practical application into the working environment.
 All educators participate in ongoing professional development and have access to experts in dementia practice and current research to inform their presentations.

 Alzheimer’s WA will support your organisation to build a dementia friendly team and enable you to position your organisation as a provider of choice for people living with dementia in Western Australia.